wagtail/gitpod-wagtail-develop/README.md

 The Wagtail Cms can be accessed through the wagtail bakery on gitpod.
 This is to introduce you to developing in wagtail and also allows you to explore the admin/ editorial interface on Wagtail.

-To access it, after the Wagtail bakery is live, expand it by clicking on the square box or you click on `open browser` in the notification that comes up.
+To access it, after the Wagtail bakery is live, expand it by clicking on the square box with a diagonal arrow icon or you click on `open browser` in the notification that comes up.
 It then opens a new tab that display the wagtail bakery.
-To get to Wagtail Cms demo project, click on the url of the newly opened tab then add `/admin/` and enter.
+To get to the admin page, click on the url of the newly opened tab then add `/admin/` and enter.

 You can login with `Username : admin` and `Password : changeme`.
 After you enter that,  you get full access to add pages, create blog posts, etc and enjoy all Wagtail has to offer.